Fliplet/fliplet-cli/docs/API/fliplet-communicate.md

 Fliplet.Communicate.sendEmail(options);
 ```

-You can also use Handlebars in your options if you want the template to be compiled with other data:
+You can also `{{ variables }}` expressions in your options if you want the template to be compiled with other data:

 {% raw %}
 ```js